ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The identity service must validate:

- * the nonce has not been seen before
+ * The nonce has not been seen before
- * the proof bundle is correct
+ * The proof bundle is correct
- * the grant ID was the same ID as previously specified in the challenge for this login scenario (hint: this ID can have encoded or hashed information incorporated in its value for stateless validation)
+ * The grant ID was the same ID as previously specified in the challenge for this login scenario (hint: this ID can have encoded or hashed information incorporated in its value for stateless validation)
- * the grant challenge bundle URL and permission URLs are the same URLs as specified in the original bundle
+ * The grant challenge bundle URL and permission URLs are the same URLs as specified in the original bundle

 Once correctly proven, the identity service will allow the application access to the key needed to decrypt sensitive login information.